Skip to main content

 Ensuring students from all walks of life can shape policy

-LSE’s School of Public Policy has been gifted a £1m by alumnus Duncan Clarke OBE.
-This will help students from lower socio-economic backgrounds to access transformative and global learning and navigate the challenges of modern governance.
+Through the generosity of alumnus Duncan Clarke OBE, students from lower socio-economic backgrounds can access an LSE education and be able to navigate the challenges of modern governance.

 Join in